Enjoy a Better Browsing Experience.

 Wide Open Spaces

-Conventional MRI scanners are a cylinder shape, while an open MRI does not completely surround your body.Open Magnetic Resonance Imaging, or Open MRI, is a very patient-friendly scan that is quieter and more comfortable for patients than a closed MRI.
-Open MRI gathers information about your body using a magnet, radio waves, and a computer to create detailed internal images of the body and transmits them for your doctor to see.
+Wide Bore Magnetic Resonance Imaging, or wide bore MRI, is a very patient-friendly scan that is quieter and more comfortable for patients than a standard MRI.
+Wide bore MRI gathers information about your body using a magnet, radio waves, and a computer to create detailed internal images of the body and transmits them for your doctor to see.

 Learn More